 In light of the recent #MeToo movement, Tammie Shannon has a story to tell, and it’s important and needs to be heard.
 Even more so, she has a voice that resonates with her story, and one that needs to be told.

-Shannon is a blues artist hailing from Nashville, and is also a survivor of sexual abuse as a child.
+Shannon is a blues artist hailing from Nashville and is also a survivor of sexual abuse as a child.
 Having recovered from a traumatic childhood, today she’s a mother who raised three daughters as a single Mom, and is also a successful business owner, along with budding music career.
-Music is her outlet to healing from her emotional scars.
+Music is her outlet for healing from her emotional scars.